 The ten other MSGs were assessed remotely, through telephone and Skype interviews.
 These MSGs were in: Albania, Colombia, Guatemala, Papua New Guinea, Nigeria, Norway, Senegal, Solomon Islands, the United States, and Yemen.

-Aggregated findings of these assessments will be released online soon.
 Due to participants’ wishes for confidentiality, MSI Integrity has elected not to identify participants by name and to aggregate data from interviews and country visits.